mylocaldevstack/ansible-role-sonar/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), and modified by /me.
+Thanks Jeff! i fixed your crap.